-Ted Bennett's practice focuses on trial work and complex civil litigation, principally in matters relating to commercial disputes, corporate governance, banking and financial services, antitrust and trade practices, patents, trade secrets and other intellectual property.
+Ted Bennett serves as co-chair of Williams & Connolly’s Complex Commercial Litigation practice group.
+His practice focuses on trial work and civil litigation, principally in matters relating to commercial disputes, corporate governance, banking and financial services, antitrust and trade practices, patents, trade secrets and other intellectual property.
 In recent years, he has been lead trial counsel in civil and criminal jury trials and arbitrations, and has represented national banks, major accounting firms, Fortune 50 companies, multinational chemical and technology companies, and individuals in federal and state courts across the country, in arbitrations, and in CFPB, SEC, and other government investigations.

 Though all cases vary and none are predictive, Ted’s recent trial experience includes a two-week patent and patent licensing trial that resulted in a $309 million jury verdict in favor of his client, the family of an inventor; representation of an international medical device manufacturing company in a two-week bench trial in the Commercial Division of the New York state courts, resulting in a resounding victory for the client; the representation of a national bank in an arbitration relating to its provision of identity theft services; the representation of a major electronics manufacturer in a multi-week international arbitration regarding patent licensing; the successful defense of a brokerage house and two individual brokers in a two-week FINRA arbitration; and the successful defense of a national accounting firm in a three-week professional negligence jury trial.